My Health Record

 The Australian Digital Health Agency have developed a range of clinical software summary sheets with step-by-step instructions for interacting with My Health Record.
 Access the full range here.

 Accessing My Health Record via the Provider Portal

 The Brisbane South PHN My Health Record team can provide in practice training and support.
 Please email email@example.com or phone 1300 467 265 for more information or to lock in an education session.

 These self-paced training modules introduce the key principles which will underpin use of the My Health Record system and demonstrate its features and functionalities.
 The training covers a range of topics and includes specific modules for general practice, community pharmacy, hospitals, specialists, allied health and residential aged care.

-There are a number of promotional resources that can be used to inform consumers about My Health Record.
-Instructions for ordering My Health Record brochures.
+There are a number of promotional resources for health care professionals and consumers that can be used to inform consumers about My Health Record.

-- My Health Record parents and guardians fact sheet
+- My Health Record system access and uploading